Arrow-right Camera

 Brown said from the get-go, the two established a commitment to transparency, but also to evidence-based practices, being open to change and “learning what works,” especially for a city grappling with a fentanyl crisis and possible budget cuts.

 “He was very thoughtful,” Brown said.
-“He didn’t just want a job, he wanted a job where he could make a difference.”
+“He didn’t just want a job; he wanted a job where he could make a difference.”

 Hall will be filling the shoes of Interim Police Chief Justin Lundgren, who is leaving the police department after 27 years for the Spokane County Sheriff’s Office to assume a position as the unincorporated patrol division commander.
 Lundgren didn’t apply for the city’s police chief position because he wanted to spend more time with his children, he told The Spokesman-Review in a previous interview.
 His last day is Aug.
 5.

 “I have been very blessed to have been a member of the Spokane Police Department over the last 27 years.
-I very am proud of our dedicated officers, employees, and volunteers who serve this community at an exceptionally high level,” Lundgren said in a statement. “… I would like to congratulate Chief Hall on his selection to lead the SPD and am pleased to welcome him to our agency.
+I am very proud of our dedicated officers, employees, and volunteers who serve this community at an exceptionally high level,” Lundgren said in a statement. “… I would like to congratulate Chief Hall on his selection to lead the SPD and am pleased to welcome him to our agency.
 Kevin Hall is an accomplished law enforcement leader who brings decades of experience and extensive professional education.
 He will be joining an excellent team of men and women at the SPD who work every day to provide exceptional policing to the community.
 I look forward to helping Chief Hall during this transition.”

-When Hall steps into his official role, a priority for Brown would be engaging with the community and building trust within Spokane and throughout the police department.
+When Hall steps into his official role, a priority for Brown is engaging with the community and building trust within Spokane and throughout the police department.
 The city sent out multiple surveys throughout the time the committee was searching for a new chief, and significant feedback revolved around police’s use of force practices and protocol during police shootings.

 Police Guild President Det.
 Dave Dunkin said in an interview Thursday that Hall “just wowed the whole committee.”
-There was no disagreements between the committee when it came to selecting Hall, either, Dunkin said.
+There were no disagreements between the committee when it came to selecting Hall, either, Dunkin said.

 “It would do me no good to bring in a chief that police officers loved, but the community was lukewarm to,” he said.

 Like Brown, building relationships throughout Spokane is where he believes Hall could “do the most good right away.”
 And he is more than capable, Dunkin said.
-Both he and Brown voiced their gratitude for the selection committee, too, whose members spent many days sifting through applications and interviews while weaving in feedback from Spokane residents about what they wanted to see in their next police chief.
+He and Brown voiced their gratitude for the selection committee, too, whose members spent many days sifting through applications and interviews while weaving in feedback from Spokane residents about what they wanted to see in their next police chief.

 “It’ll be challenging, but we are all in this together,” Dunkin said.